-Welcome to our in-depth analysis of Space Hub Sutherland, most recently updated on February 3rd, 2023.
+Welcome to our in-depth analysis of Space Hub Sutherland, originally published January 24th, 2023 and most recently updated on May 20th, 2023.
 Make sure to check out our mission statement and why we do what we do.
 Look at our New Space guide if you want explanations of terms and concepts used in our research.
 And follow us on Twitter for updates.

 What you should know about Space Hub Sutherland

 📰 For space enthusiasts

 - Sutherland Space Hub will be the second orbital spaceport in Scotland